gvwilson/thirdbit/src/fiction/iffy/index.md

 and things were getting worse faster than anyone had predicted.
 They argued for a couple of days and finally decided to go for it and hope for the best.
-Everyone listened to their favorite music one last time or had one last cup of coffee and made jokes about seeing each other in the next life, and then they climbed into their capsules.
+I imagine they listened to their favorite music one last time or had one last cup of real coffee and made jokes about seeing each other in the next life, and then they climbed into their capsules.
 The next thing we knew they were all dead.